Reconstructive Surgery

 • Step 1: Evaluation and Planning

-Bone Grafting: Replacing damaged bone tissue with a graft to facilitate healing and joint stability.
+• Bone Grafting: Replacing damaged bone tissue with healthy graft material to enhance healing and support.

 • Step 3: Post-Surgical Rehabilitation